bonni208/Business_Ethics/Business_Ethics.md

 **Flexibility.** Sometimes students tell me that the flexibility of the course gave them the option to design their schedule to meet their needs (whether that be because they're an athlete and they can better navigate practice times and games, or because they have work during many of the weeks when most of us will be meeting on Zoom).

 **The professor.** Finally, some people say that they have had me for classes, previously, and that they're excited for another adventure together.
 I don't take that lightly, as it is truly a joy to get to learn with others and I'm glad you have decided to take another class with me.

+**You're not sure ~ yet.** It's also quite possible you don't know yet why you're taking this class.
+Perhaps as you put together your schedule, everything didn't fall into place like you had hoped it would.
+My encouragement to you is to consider this week all of your schedule and determine if there are any changes you want to make, as when I was in college, I didn't think as intentionally as I might have liked to do about all the possibilities.
+If this is you, I don't want you to think you're alone.

 --{{0}}--